 Yes, photos are available by clicking on the magnifying glass icon

-Overall, the current version of most modern web browsers (Internet Explorer, Firefox, Safari, Chrome, etc.) will display the Faculty & Advising Center properly, although each browser might have slight variations in performance.
+Overall, the current version of most modern web browsers (Firefox, Safari, Chrome, etc.) will display the Faculty & Advising Center properly, although each browser might have slight variations in performance.
+Internet Explorer should not be used for entering and submitting grades.

 Enrollment appointments appear on your advisee list if the student has an appointment for the upcoming registration semester (i.e., the student is intending to register for the upcoming semester).
 The student should contact the Office of the University Registrar if he/she does not have an appointment and is planning to attend next term, or if he/she believes the enrollment appointment time is incorrect.